gvsucis/thesis-template/README.md

 Thesis Template
 ===============

-This is a template for a Master of Computing and Information System Thesis at Grand Valley State University.
+This is a template for a Master of Computing and Information Systems thesis at Grand Valley State University.

 Getting Started
 ---------------